 At the end of the day, you’re running for your own self, and feeling comfortable during a run is extremely important, it doesn’t matter how you achieve it as long as it doesn’t lead to bad running bad (and wearing a light pair of shorts on top won’t!).

-Things to Consider When Picking the Right Running Pants
+Things to Consider When Picking Men’s Running Pants

 When picking the right tights, there are a few things to consider.
 Some might apply to you, while others won’t.